Multiple Dedekind Zeta Functions: Introduction

 \section{Introduction}

-Multiple Dedekind zeta functions generalize Dedekind zeta functions in the same way as multiple zeta functions generalize Riemann zeta function.
+Multiple Dedekind zeta functions generalize Dedekind zeta functions in the same way the multiple zeta functions generalize the Riemann zeta function.
 Let us recall known definitions of the above functions.
 The Riemann zeta function is defined as

 where $n$ is an integer.
 Multiple zeta functions are defined as